Got it! So we can prepare for the call, please provide a little more information.

 AI-native MDM

-Defining the business use case you want to tackle first is priority #1 when you’re getting started with modern MDM.
-There are many places you can start – from customer data to product data to data about parts.
+Defining the business use case you want to tackle first is priority #1 when you’re getting started with MDM.
+There are many places you can start—from B2B customer and prospect data to consumer and household data to product and parts data.
+It’s important to remember, however, to avoid “boiling the ocean.”

-Decide which use case is the best place for your organization to begin, and then build out the requirements.
+Instead, decide which initial use case aligns best with your organization’s goals.
 Talk to the business stakeholders.
 Understand their challenges and needs.
 And build relationships with them.
-After all, their support is key to your
+After all, their support is key to your success.

-Many master data management solutions employ a traditional approach to mastering data.
-But these solutions are rigid and inflexible.
-And they struggle to keep up with the accelerating volume, velocity, and variety of your data.
+Traditional master data management solutions employ a rules-based approach to mastering data.
+But these solutions are rigid, inflexible, and can’t scale as the volume and variety of data accelerates.

 This MDM best practice goes hand-in-hand with the one above.
-While machine learning is critical, so is human input.
-Make sure you are engaging your business users and subject matter experts in the process.
-They are invaluable when it comes to providing feedback on the machine learning models and ensuring accuracy and relevancy.
+While AI, AI agents, and machine learning are critical, so is human feedback.
+Make sure you are engaging your business users and subject matter experts throughout the MDM Journey to provide feedback on the data and the insights your solution delivers.
+These experts are invaluable when it comes to providing input on the relevance and accuracy of the insights that machine learning models produce.

-Not only will human input improve your machine learning models, but it will also foster tighter alignment between the data and business outcomes that require curated data.
+Not only will human feedback improve your AI/ML models, but it will also foster tighter alignment between the data and business outcomes that require clean, curated, trustworthy data.

 4. Enrich the data

 Historically, many companies wanted to use a single vendor for all things related to data.
-We believe this is a significant (and universal) blunder – and one you should avoid at all cost.
+We believe this is a significant (and universal) blunder—and one you should avoid at all costs.
 Why?
-Because these single-vendor solutions lack the depth needed to solve your complex (and evolving!) data challenges.
+Because these traditional, single-vendor solutions lack the depth needed to solve your complex (and evolving!) data challenges.

-Rather than relying on solutions from a single vendor, a master data management best practice is to look for solutions that are the best fit for the job at hand.
-When evaluating MDM solution providers, look for ones with an open and interoperable architecture.
-You want a modern MDM solution that complements your current technology stack through RESTful APIs and robust integration.
+Rather than relying on solutions from a single vendor, look for purpose-built solutions that are the best fit for the job at hand.
+When evaluating MDM solution providers, look for ones that built their solution with AI at the core—not ones that bolt on AI as an afterthought.
+You want an AI-native MDM solution that complements your current technology stack and uses an API-first approach to connect with your data ecosystem and power every workflow with real-time, trustworthy master data.

 Get a free, no-obligation 30-minute demo of Tamr.